 If you experience harassment of any kind of discrimination in the workplace, you have right to protect yourself as an employee in California.
 It starts with understanding the process of how to report the incident, who you report it to, and filing a charge.
+Reporting an incident is important because you may have limited time to do so, which could impact the outcome of your case.

 Below, our Los Angeles employment lawyers will explain the various individuals to whom you should report harassment or discrimination in various situations.